joshua0702k/LEAPs/content/leaps/leap-16.md

 Motivated by this, we implement a liquidity circuit breaker that prevents all deposits and withdrawals if the trading liquidity falls below a critical threshold.
 The minimum liquidity \\(M\\) is defined as
 \\[M = m \times \Omega\\]
 where \\(m\\) is a parameter tuned for each pool.
-For instance, \\(m\\) could be \\(2\%\\) for the ETH pool.
+For instance, \\(m\\) could be 2% for the ETH pool.

 When \\(L < M\\) the liquidity circuit breaker will fire and all deposits and withdrawals will be blocked.
 The circuit breaker will continue to fire until \\(L \ge M\\).
 A countdown timer of \\(\tau_{liq} = 3\\) days then begins, during which deposits and withdrawals will continue to be blocked.
 After this period, deposits and withdrawals will recommence.

-To ensure that the circuit breaker does not lock LP funds indefinitely, approved "guardians" (a multisig consisting of core contributors and Council members) can bypass the liquidity circuit breaker if a deposit/withdrawal has been signalled for at least \\(G = 14\\) days.
-In these circumstances, guardians can also block new boards from being listed until more funds are freed.

-A withdrawal that has signalled for at least \\(\mathcal{\ell}=14\\) days can be approved by a "guardian" (member of the council/LYRA core contributor).
-Guardians have the ability to bypass the circuit breaker and approve deposits/withdrawals which have been signalled for at least 14 days. and/or block new expiries from being listed until funds are freed.
+A deposit/withdrawal that has signalled for at least \\(G=14\\) days can be approved by a "guardian" (a multisig consisting of core contributors and Council members).
+Guardians have the ability to bypass the circuit breaker and approve deposits/withdrawals which have been signalled for at least \\(G\\) days and/or block new expiries from being listed until funds are freed.

 If a user is meant to have their funds processed while deposits/withdrawals are blocked, then these transactions can occur immediately after the embargo lifts.